 A scholar may only transfer to a site that meets the scholar's placement Health Professional Shortage Area score.
-If a scholar needs to transfer to another National Health Service Corps-approved location to complete their National Health Service Corps Scholarship Program obligation, the scholar should: (1) first notify the National Health Service Corps through the Bureau of Health Workforce Customer Service Portal, and then (2) locate a new National Health Service Corps-approved site by visiting the Health Workforce Connector.
+If a scholar needs to transfer to another National Health Service Corps-approved location to complete their National Health Service Corps Scholarship Program obligation, the scholar should: (1) first notify the National Health Service Corps through their My BHW Account, and then (2) locate a new National Health Service Corps-approved site by visiting the Health Workforce Connector.
 A scholar must request to transfer to another National Health Service Corps-approved site, and the transfer must be approved prior to the start date at the requested National Health Service Corps-approved site.